-- Buildings account for about 45% of UK CO2 emissions.
+- Buildings accounted for about 43% of UK CO2 emissions in 2009.

 Energy in buildings

 The UK and much of Northern Europe have relatively mild summers and cool winters.
 Most buildings require significant active heating in winter and limited or no active cooling in summer.
-For example, an average UK home consumes around 60% of its total energy use on space heating.
+For example, an average UK home consumes 50 to 60% of its total energy use on space heating.
 Nearer the equator, the climate generally becomes warmer and the emphasis shifts from keeping warm in winter to staying cool in summer.

-Low energy building principles
+Low-energy building principles

 Energy-efficient active systems

-How low energy building techniques are used
+How low-energy building techniques are used

 Ashden Award winner GERES incorporated many passive techniques into the design of greenhouses for the bitterly cold but sunny climate of Ladakh.
 The greenhouses are constructed using locally-available materials as far as possible.
 They are aligned East-West with tough, transparent agricultural plastic on the South face to maximise solar gain: a blanket is pulled over the plastic for night-time insulation.
 The North, East and West walls are made from mud and stone with high thermal mass to store heat during the day.
 The walls incorporate cavities insulated with straw or sawdust to cut heat loss, and the roof is thatched.
 Opening the door and vents controls ventilation.
-With these passive techniques, vegetables can be grown throughout the winter even when the outside temperature falls to -25degreesC.
+With these passive techniques, vegetables can be grown throughout the winter even when the outside temperature falls to -25 degrees C.